-- To promote agriculture by encouraging and developing YBS customers to enter into or remain in agriculture by supporting their efforts to do so. - To recognize the challenges facing YBS customers attempting to obtain credit and establish a viable enterprise, and to establish Northwest FCS as a leader in providing the products and services necessary for them to succeed. - To develop business relationships with next generation producers who: - o Exhibit the management skills necessary to build a solid financial position, - Contribute to the agricultural community, and - Will become profitable customers for the association.
+- To promote agriculture by encouraging and developing YBS customers to enter into or remain in agriculture by supporting their efforts to do so. - To recognize the challenges facing YBS customers attempting to obtain credit and establish a viable enterprise, and to establish Northwest FCS as a leader in providing the products and services necessary for them to succeed.

-• To provide adequate board oversight to ensure the needs of this market are met on a constructive, safe and sound basis.
+- To develop business relationships with next generation producers who: - Exhibit the management skills necessary to build a solid financial position, - Contribute to the agricultural community, and - Will become profitable customers for the association. - To provide adequate board oversight to ensure the needs of this market are met on a constructive, safe and sound basis. - To intentionally connect with underrepresented agricultural producers in the YBS community by providing outreach in financial and management education, lending products, and stewardship support.